Running a container with the Docker blueprint in Multipass

 Inside Portainer, click on App Templates in the left toolbar, and scroll down to the Ghost template.

-Now, we can configure and deploy the template.
+Now, you can configure and deploy the template.
 Enter a name and click deploy.
 The bridge network is the default and correct option.

-On the Containers page, we should now see two containers running.
+On the Containers page, you should now see two containers running.
 One containing Ghost, and the other containing Portainer itself.

-We can now access our Ghost blog by going to the published port indicated in the Containers page, i.e., <VM IP Address>:<Ghost Port>.
+You can now access your Ghost blog by going to the published port indicated in the Containers page, i.e., <VM IP Address>:<Ghost Port>.

-There it is, our blog running within a Docker container inside Multipass!
+There it is, your blog running within a Docker container inside Multipass!

 For next steps, try out Portainer’s other App Templates (Step 5), or check out Docker Hub for more containers to try.
 If you want to try out container orchestration, Microk8s or Multipass’ Minikube blueprint are great places to start.